Darodix/Darodix/README.md

 - Currently working as a Reseach Assistant at HUG in ECG data analysis for epilepsy
 - If you've managed to arrive here from my CV, first, thank you for your interest.
-Second, if my profile seems empty, it's because many projects are hidden.
+Second, if my profile seems empty, it's because many projects are private.
+If you are interested in my work just contact me or make me a job offer.

 <!---